 O’Steen beach is close to Norriego Point Beach but not really accessible by walking along the beach.
 Both beaches are picturesque and great for photos.

 O’Steen Beach faces the East Pass.
 If you’re an early riser, you can watch the fishing boats leaving Destin Harbor headed for the Gulf in the early mornings.
 Since this is also the beach for the Emerald Grande, it can get busy in the mid-morning and late afternoons.

-You will need to download the parking app to pay for parking.
 Arrive early as there is limited space.
 There are no facilities at this beach.
 Also, be aware that it is a bit of a hike from the street out to the beach.
 Bring lots of water and sunscreen.